-Putin does not want to resurrect the Soviet Union, but he does want to regain that lost importance—and restore the Russian people’s pride in their country.
-The transition after the Soviet collapse proved brutal for most of the population, and while Putin rose swiftly in the political ranks in its aftermath, he did have his own personal trauma associated with the fall.
+The transition after the Soviet collapse proved brutal for most of Russia's population.
+And while Putin rose swiftly in the political ranks in its aftermath, he did have his own personal trauma associated with the fall.

-As a 37-year-old KGB lieutenant colonel stationed in the East German city of Dresden, Putin watched nervously as angry crowds stormed the city’s huge Stasi compound in December 1989.
+As a 37-year-old KGB lieutenant colonel stationed in the East German city of Dresden, Putin watched nervously as angry crowds stormed the city’s huge Stasi compound in December 1989, just a few weeks after the fall of the Berlin Wall signaled the end of Soviet control in Europe.
 Overrunning the offices of the East German secret police, the crowds moved on to its inner sanctum: the KGB headquarters.
 Putin called for armed backup to protect the employees and the sensitive files hidden inside, but was told no help would come.
 “Moscow is silent,” said the voice on the line.
 He had no choice but to go outside and lie to the crowds that he had heavily armed men waiting inside who would shoot anyone who tried to enter.
 The bluff worked, the mob dissipated and the KGB’s files on informers and agents remained safe.

 Putin felt he was watching one of the largest and most powerful empires the world had ever seen unravel in the most pathetic and humiliating way.
 “I had the feeling that the country was no more,” he recalled later in a series of interviews published in 2000.
 “It had disappeared.”